 Argentines often spend their leisure time with family and friends.
-Typical activities are sharing meals (see Sustenance and Health), playing sports and games, and going to confiterías (pastry shops), parks, tango or jazz clubs, bars, and nightclubs.
+Typical activities are sharing meals (see p.
+1 of Sustenance and Health), playing sports and games, and going to confiterías (pastry shops), parks, tango or jazz clubs, bars, and nightclubs.